gaopengcuhk/Unofficial-Pix2Seq/README.md

 ## How to use?
 Install packages following original DETR and command line is same as DETR.

+By setting image size to 512, each epoch takes 3 minutes on 8 A100 GPU.

 ```
 python -m torch.distributed.launch --nproc_per_node=8 --use_env main.py --coco_path ../../data/coco/
 ```